onqtam/headjack/docs/why/collective_intelligence.md

 https://civilizationemerging.com/books/
 https://fs.blog/knowledge-project-podcast/naval-ravikant/#books-mentioned

-why can't we crowdsource "top 10 videos that everyone should watch"

 what if you value funding fundamental science and want to signal that more than 0.1% of the GDP should go towards it?

 what if instead of caring if someone liked your nonsense tweet you had cast a vote and can see if others vote the same way as you - not liking a textual comment of yours, but you influencing them to vote the same way you did